 Drive to Cape Arago Lighthouse and lodging

 The next stop is at Cape Arago Lighthouse.
-It’s 53 miles and 1 hour 15 minutes drive from Cape Blanco.
+It’s 53 miles and a 1 hour 15 minutes drive from Cape Blanco.
 To get there take the US – 101 N. Cape Arago is stunning, therefore we suggest accommodation in this area.
 So, Book 1 night here.
+You can find Best Western Holiday Hotel in the area.

 But, if you are traveling by RV, book an advance spot in Sunset Bay State Park.